joelimome/runfunc/README.txt

 arguments is missing" - in the above example we use this because we still want the list_geocoders argument to work even if a string has not been provided.

-@arghelp('arg-name', 'help text') allows you to provide help on individual arguments, which will then be displayed when --help is called.
+@option('arg-name', **kwargs) allows you to override any keyword argument to optparse.Option's constructor.
+A list of common arguments:

+    * help - Displayed when `./program -h` is called
+    * metavar - The variable name to display when `./program -h` is called
+    * type - Type of parameter to cast to.
+    * choices - A list of choices for the parameter

 TODO
 ----

-* Support for different argument types (int, string, filehandle, choices)
-* Special handling for 'stdin' as an argument name
+* Support for opening files or using one of the std* pipes
 * Proper unix error semantics (sys.exit(1) etc)
 * Allow the function to be a generator, print iterations to stdout
 * Support for *args (I don't think **kwargs makes sense for optfunc)
-* Subcommands need to interact with --help better
+* Errors when running subcommands need to report the subcommand help